Bomb (kick): Rugby union

 In rugby union, the term 'bomb' is rarely used, with 'up and under', 'box-kick', or Garryowen (after the Garryowen Football Club that popularised the tactic) preferred.
 It allows the attacking team to disrupt the defensive line, take the defence's pressure off themselves and put offensive pressure on their opponents.
 However, the kicking team risks losing possession of the ball, after which the opposing team may counterattack.
 In rugby union, the opposing team may choose to call for a mark if the ball is behind the opposition's 22 metre line and caught cleanly.

 Australian rules football

-Due to the requirement of kicks to travel more than 15 metres before a mark can be awarded, high short kicks are rarely deliberately used in Australian rules football.
+Due to the requirement for kicks to travel more than 15 metres before a mark can be awarded, high short kicks are rarely deliberately used in Australian rules football.
 When they are used they are generally known as up and unders.
 The term bomb, however, is commonly used to describe a very long kick, especially one designed to just gain field position or an attempt to kick a goal, not as a pass to a specific player.